stkisengese/movie-hub/README.md

 # MovieFlix - Movie Discovery App

-A modern movie and TV show discovery application built with Next.js, TypeScript, and Tailwind CSS.
+MovieFlix is a modern, responsive web application for discovering movies and TV shows, built with Next.js, TypeScript, and Tailwind CSS.
+It provides a rich user experience with features like trending content, advanced search, detailed information pages, and personalized watchlists.

 ## Features